 The Appeal Panel is restricted to correcting error in the Complaints Panel’s decision.
 The parties can provide further evidence to the Appeal Panel.

 The Appeal Panel will consider the complaint and can dismiss or uphold the appeal; vary the original decision of the Complaints Panel; direct that a new Complaints Panel be convened to reconsider the complaint; or seek further information from either party.
 It can have the parties appear personally before it, and can allow them to call witnesses who can be examined or cross-examined.

-The National Ethics Panel chair will advise the parties of the Appeals Panel’s decision within 28 days.
+The National Ethics Committee chair will advise the parties of the Appeals Panel’s decision within 28 days.